armandobermudezmartinez/myscicatlive/README.md

 <details markdown="1">
  <summary>(click to expand)</summary>

-To add a new service, with advanced configuration (see the [backend](./services/backend/) for an extensive example, or/and this [PR](https://github.com/SciCatProject/scicatlive/pull/325) which added the [landingpage](./services/landingpage/)):
+To add a new service, with advanced configuration (see the [backend](./services/backend/) for an extensive example):

 1. follow the steps from the [basic section](#basic)
 2. eventually, include any service, in the service-specific folder which is specific to the service and not shared by other, more general services, e.g. [here](./services/backend/services/).
 This folder should also include different versions of the same service, e.g. v3 and v4 [here](./services/backend/services/)